-In the second half of 2014, ABC No Rio, under the advisement of staff at the New York City (NYC) Department of Cultural Affairs, transferred its project to the NYC Economic Development Corporation (EDC) from the NYC Department of Design Construction (DDC).
-With this transition, ABC No Rio will not be able to apply the LMDC funding to the project in the same way they had originally planned to do so with the DDC.
-LMDC and ABC No Rio are currently discussing new ways to distribute the approved funding as the project awaits a Certificate to Proceed from the New York City Office of Management and Budget.
-This project will remain on hold until the project receives authorization to proceed and funding issues are resolved.
+In the second half of 2014, ABC No Rio -- under the advisement of staff at the New York City (NYC) Department of Cultural Affairs -- transferred its project to the NYC Economic Development Corporation (EDC) from the NYC Department of Design Construction (DDC).
+With this transition, ABC No Rio will not able to apply the LMDC funding to the project in the same way they had originally planned to with the DDC.
+LMDC and ABC No Rio are currently discussing new ways to distribute the approved funding as the project awaits a Certificate to Proceed from the NYC Office of Management and Budget.
+This project will remain on hold until the project has authorization to proceed and funding issues are resolved.

-This Report Period Cumula Cumulative Actual Total / Expected
+This Report Period Cumulative Actual Total / Expected

 Low Mod Total Low Mod Total Low/Mod

 of Persons 0 0 0 0/0 0/0 0/2000 0

-CCE-1101-AWC Grantee Activity Number:
+Grantee Activity Number: CCE-1101-AWC

-New York Asian Women's Center Activity Title:
+Activity Title: New York Asian Women's Center